NouraizVirk/Campus-Cast-Demo/README.md

 <br />

-> **Note to Recruiters:** The source code for this application is hosted in a private repository to protect proprietary security algorithms and system configurations.
+> **Note:** The source code for this application is hosted in a private repository to protect proprietary security algorithms and system configurations.
 This public repository serves as an architectural overview and technical demonstration of the platform.

 ---